 Keep a close eye on their nest box and bedding as these areas can easily harbour mites.
 These mites multiply rapidly, preferring to live on the chickens, weakening their immune system until they die.
 Regularly pick up each chicken and check under the wing in the triangular area between wing and body.
 If you find mites, remove them before using a generous amount of diatumous earth in the area, rubbing it into the skin and on the feathers.
 Once each chicken has been dusted, remove all bedding from the nest box and proceed to spray the area (ensuring all chickens are kept away and that you are in a well ventilated area) with anti-mite spray.
 Dowse the nest box thoroughly and leave it to dry for at least half an hour.
 When the nest box is dry, place diatumous earth on the base of the box before adding in the new bedding and putting a final sprinkle of diatumous earth on the top.
 Keep a very close eye on the chickens and the coop over the next few days to make sure the mite population is decreasing or has been eliminated.

-Recently we suffered with a massive mite infestation.
+Several years ago, we suffered with a massive mite infestation.
 We spent days repeatedly dowsing chickens and the shed alike to try to make a dent in the mite numbers.
-It took over a week, three bottles of diatumous earth and 4 cans of anti-mite spray but we appear to be on top of it currently.
+It took over a week, three bottles of diatumous earth and 4 cans of anti-mite spray but we finally got on top of it!